 On a rainy evening in November, down an alleyway off Sydney road, a concert of new Australian music was presented at Tempo Rubato, under the banner of New Music Sounds Good.
-Tempo Rubato is a new chamber music venue complete with a bar and a fabulously industrial, no-frills, appropriately Brunswick vibe.
-It was my first time attending the venue, and its black box theatre atmosphere created a clean backdrop for all kinds of music.
+Tempo Rubato is a new chamber music venue complete with a bar and fabulously industrial, no-frills, appropriately Brunswick vibe.

 The concert was organised by composer Chris Healey, who enlisted a team of collaborators: fellow composers Sam Colcheedas and Luke Severn, and the performing talents of Adam McMillan on piano, Andrew Baird on flute, Luke Severn on cello, and the Invictus String Quartet (Rebecca Wang and Nyssa Sanguansri on violin, Jin Long on viola and Annika Cho on cello).

-All of the pieces could be described as ‘new’, with the majority of them being written this year.
-The oldest piece was the opening number for solo flute, Richard Meale’s Melisande, written in 1998.
-This piece was performed with elegant and fluid phrasing by Andrew, who managed to craft a story through many fast-paced melismatic passages, and foster moments of dramatic tension.
+All of the pieces on the program could be described as ‘new’, with most of them written this year.
+The opening number was Richard Meale’s Melisande for solo flute, written in 1998.
+This piece was performed with elegant and fluid phrasing by Andrew, who managed to foster moments of dramatic tension amongst the fast-paced melismatic passages.

 The second piece was Cello Sonata No. 2 (2019), written by Chris and performed by Adam and Luke.
 The lyrical melodic lines of the first movement showcased the dark, caramel-y tone and expansive warmth of Luke’s cello.
 Adam played with agility and nuance on the piano, and there was great communication between the two musicians.
 The following three movements provided a contrast in mood, with a lush and filmic second movement, a gently undulating third movement (the interplay between the piano and cello reminding me at times of the rocking of sea waves) and a sprightly, energetic fourth movement with a rousing finale.